Open a PDF version to print this topic

 Planning a pregnancy

-Many pregnancies are unplanned, but if you're sexually active and thinking about getting pregnant, there are some things you can do to increase your chances of a healthy, happy pregnancy.
+Many pregnancies are unplanned.
+But if you are sexually active and thinking about getting pregnant, there are some things you can do to increase your chances of a healthy, happy pregnancy.

-Talk to your GP about medicines and health conditions
+Talk to your general practice team about medicines and health conditions

-If you have any medical conditions (such as diabetes, epilepsy, high blood pressure or thyroid problems) or if you take any regular medicines, it's best to see your GP before you get pregnant.
-This is because some medicines aren't safe to take when you're pregnant, and your doctor may advise you to change to another medicine.
+If you have any medical conditions (such as diabetes, epilepsy, high blood pressure or thyroid problems) or if you take any regular medicines, it is best to see your general practice team before you get pregnant.
+This is because some medicines are not safe to take when you are pregnant, and your doctor may advise you to change to another medicine.

-You may also need to be monitored more closely while you're pregnant.
+You may also need to be monitored more closely while you are pregnant.

 Take folic acid

-Taking folic acid reduces the chances of your baby having brain or spinal cord problems.
-It's best to start taking it four weeks before you intend to get pregnant but if you get pregnant without planning to do so, take it as soon as you find out.
+Taking folic acid reduces the chances of your pēpi (baby) having brain or spinal cord problems.
+It is best to start taking it 4 weeks before you intend to get pregnant.
+But if you get pregnant without planning to do so, take it as soon as you find out.
 Keep taking it until your 12th week of pregnancy.

-You can buy folic acid in a pharmacy, or you can get it on prescription from your GP.
+You can buy folic acid in a pharmacy, or you can get it on prescription from your general practice team.

 Stop smoking and avoid alcohol

-Smoking lowers your chances of getting pregnant and is bad for you and your baby.
-It's best to stop smoking before you start trying to get pregnant but it's never too late to quit and get health benefits for you and your baby.
+Smoking lowers your chances of getting pregnant and is bad for you and your pēpi.
+It is best to stop smoking before you start trying to get pregnant.
+But it is never too late to quit and get health benefits for you and your pēpi.

 Alcohol can reduce fertility in both men and women, making it more difficult to get pregnant.
-So, it's best to stop drinking before you start trying to get pregnant.
+So, it is best to stop drinking before you start trying to get pregnant.

 Avoid alcohol while you are pregnant as it can damage your baby's developing brain.